-The Montreal Museum of Fine Arts, with the support of Avataq Cultural Institute, is presenting a unique exhibition of Inuit artworks inspired by Katajjaniq, the throat-singing of Nunavik women (Arctic Quebec), chosen from its collection and from ethnomusicologist Jean-Jacques Nattiez’s.
-Carvings and prints, together with a contemporary installation by Nancy Saunders, bear witness to the importance of this musical game: two women, their face in close proximity, confront each other in a friendly manner, producing alternately high-pitched and low-pitched tones until one of the two slips up.
+The Montreal Museum of Fine Arts (MBAM), with the support of Avataq Cultural Institute, is presenting a unique exhibition of Inuit artworks inspired by Katajjaniq, the throat-singing of Nunavik women (Arctic Quebec), chosen from its collection and from ethnomusicologist Jean-Jacques Nattiez’s.
+Carvings and prints, along with photographic documents and unpublishes videos, bear witness to the importance of this musical game: two women, their face in close proximity, confront each other in a friendly manner, producing alternately high-pitched and low-pitched tones until one of the two slips up.

 FROM TUESDAY TO SUNDAY – FROM 2 p.m. to 8 p.m.

 Guided tour of the exhibition, with Jean-Jacques Nattiez, ethnomusicologist

 > reservation necessary.
 Tel. +377 97 98 32 90

 An exhibition organized by the Montreal Museum of Fine Arts in collaboration with the AVATAQ Cultural Institute, with the support of the Government of Quebec.

 The scientific curators of the exhibition are Jean-Jacques Nattiez, ethnomusicologist and professor at the Université de Montréal, Lisa Koperqualuk, Curator and Mediator of Inuit Art, MBAM, and Jacques Des Rochers, Curator of Quebec and Canadian Art (Before 1945), MBAM

 Mattiusi Manukuluk Iyaituk (born in 1950), Much Power in the Words, 2005,

 granitic gneiss, caribou antler, muskox hair.
 The Montreal Museum of Fine